 Here are some site characteristics that your assessment should identify before you get started.

-1. Soil: Dry, moderate, or wet soil
+1. Soil: Determine whether the soil is dry, moderate, or wet in nature.

 If you’ve never attempted prairie restoration previously, we recommend working with an expert in this field.